- Everything you need to get started with waterbath canning (fruits,pickles, jams, jellies, salsa, sauces and tomatoes)

 I wouldn’t go back and remake the jars that are already sealed.
 If you open each jar, add starch, heat it up and reprocess the jars with new lids, it would be safe, but that’s a lot of work.

-A visitor writes on October 09, 2010: "It is important to note that Arrowroot is used as an stabilizer, so will not have the same properties as cornstarch or Clearjel.
+Arrowroot: Comments from a visitor on October 09, 2010: "It is important to note that Arrowroot is used as an stabilizer, so will not have the same properties as cornstarch or Clearjel.
 It is used to stabilize egg whites, to double the volume of egg whites in making meringue."

 Comments and Feedback